-The whole evening has been filled with such eruptions of laughter, some spontaneous, some scripted.
-In fact, Madan Kataria, the leader of this class, has promised to make us all laugh harder, more deeply, and more fully than we’ve ever laughed before.
+The whole evening has been filled with such eruptions, some spontaneous, some scripted.
+In fact, Madan Kataria, the leader of this Laughter Yoga class, has promised to make us all laugh harder, more deeply, and more fully than we’ve ever laughed before.

 Kataria, a physician from Mumbai, India, is the founder of and chief proselytizer for Laughter Yoga, a movement that since 1995 has spawned 5,000 laughter clubs—in which people meet regularly just to laugh—worldwide.
 To date there are just 200 or so clubs in the United States, including ones in Atlanta; New York; Orlando, Florida; St. Louis; and Tucson, Arizona.
 But Kataria hopes to change that over the next few years, by training more teachers.
 “Our objective is to build an international community of people who believe in love and laughter,” Kataria says.